We are not accepting new submissions at this time

 For non-fiction, we are most interested in works that might appeal to a general audience or double as resources for players of our Call of Cthulhu roleplaying game.
 Please note that works published in the book line does not have to support or sync with the contents of the roleplaying game; our default agreement is for creator-owned works, not work-for-hire.

 We will consider reprints, though be ready to let us know why you think a new edition would find an interested audience, particularly where copies of previous editions of the work are readily available, whether as ebooks or through used book marketplaces.

 We will also consider unusual book projects, including art books and YA or children’s books, though, again, these are a harder sell.
-If art is an integral part of your submission.
+If art is an integral part of your project, please include examples with your submission.

 We do not accept multiple submissions.
 Simultaneous submissions are acceptable, so long as that is indicated in the query letter and you notify us promptly if you sell the work elsewhere.